FEniCS/dolfinx/demo/pde/stokes-taylor_hood/python/documentation.rst

 	a = (inner(grad(u), grad(v)) - div(v)*p + q*div(u))*dx
 	L = inner(f, v)*dx

 To compute the solution we use the bilinear and linear forms, and the boundary condition, but we also need to create a :py:class:`Function <dolfin.cpp.function.Function>` to store the solution(s).
 The (full) solution will be stored in w, which we initialize using the :py:class:`MixedFunctionSpace <dolfin.functions.functionspace.MixedFunctionSpace>` W. The actual computation is performed by calling solve with the arguments a, L, w and bcs.
-The separate components u and p of the solution can be extracted by calling the split function.
+The separate components u and p of the solution can be extracted by calling the :py:meth:`split <dolfin.functions.function.Function.split>` function.
 Here we use an optional argument True in the split function to specify that we want a deep copy.
 If no argument is given we will get a shallow copy.
 We want a deep copy for further computations on the coefficient vectors.

 .. code-block:: python